About me

 Websites weren’t my thing, so I switched to gaming and developed many addons, mods, and even standalone games.
 While exploring Unity, my backend skills backed me up (pun intended) to implement multiplayer and realtime interactions with Colyseus websockets.

 As silly as it sounds, even Minecraft servers got a lot of networking complexity under the hood.
-My greatest achievement was a proxy on top of auto-scaling stateless instances of server using CloudNet, allowing to support as many players as imaginable (for me and all my 3 friends).
+My greatest achievement was a proxy on top of auto-scaling stateless instances of servers using CloudNet, allowing support for as many players as imaginable (for me and all my 3 friends).

 Minecraft Cloud

 Software slowly became boring, and I became interested in microcontrollers.
-Arduino and Raspberry Pi gave me a basic understanding of the Internet of Things, and made my bond with mom stronger, when debugging automated alarm clock 3am in the morning.
+Arduino and Raspberry Pi gave me a basic understanding of the Internet of Things, and allowed me to automate my homeworks for technical drawing by making a plotter drawing machine.

 LEDs

-It took me multiple dead SD cards and many burned LEDs to understand basics of current, voltage, and resistance.
-While not relevant in my career path, knowing electronics makes me understand boundaries of technologies, and how to connect them.
+It took me multiple dead SD cards and many burned LEDs to understand the basics of current, voltage, and resistance.
+While not relevant in my career path, knowing electronics allows me to understand the boundaries of technologies and how to connect them.

 As you can see, my beginnings were all over the place.
-For a long time my source of passion wasn’t mastering a skill, but learning what technologies are capable of, and finding their (and mine) limits.
+For a long time, my source of passion wasn’t mastering a skill, but learning what technologies are capable of and finding their (and my) limits.
 But slowly, I settled.

 Settle and optimize

-Over the years I realised I want to make an impact.
+Over the years, I realized I want to make an impact.
 I want to build tools, help teachers, students, friends.
 Everyone.
-I quickly understood that the most commonly used platform is a web browser, so I aimed most of my focus on web developemt, becoming fullstack developer in the process.
+I quickly understood that the most commonly used platform is a web browser, so I aimed most of my focus on web development, becoming a fullstack developer in the process.

-My very first work experience was a 1 year side-job building e-commerce store with Node.js-based backend, and React frontend.
+My very first work experience was a 1-year part-time job building an e-commerce store with a Node.js-based backend and React frontend.

 This was the most stressful time of my career.
-Not only did I faced many programming challenges, it was also my first time building in a collaborative team, under pressure of deadlines, and weight of responsibilities to deliver features to customer.
-It feels boring talking about it now as an adult, but my teenager self had a hard time.
+Not only did I face many programming challenges, it was also my first time building in a collaborative team, under pressure of deadlines, and the weight of responsibilities to deliver features to customers.
+It feels boring talking about it now as an adult, but my teenage self had a hard time.

 E-commerce database

-Most interesting problem I faced was dealing with large nested category trees.
-To prevent recursive search through database, I implemented nested sets.
-Making it fast and memory-efficient wasn’t an easy task for a self-tought developer who never heard of big O notation before.
+The most interesting problem I faced was dealing with large nested category trees.
+To prevent recursive search through the database, I implemented nested sets.
+Making it fast and memory-efficient wasn’t an easy task for a self-taught developer who had never heard of big O notation before.

-After graduating the scool and becoming freelancer, I found out that speed of development is what makes me money.
-Throughout a year of freelancing I developed Fullstack Boilerplate, an web app starter with most of the processes automated.
-Soon after, when I realised it’s hell to maintain such a project, I was faced with a hard decision - do I continue development of my starter, or do I become dependent on someone else technology?
+After graduating from school and becoming a freelancer, I found out that speed of development is what makes me money.
+Throughout a year of freelancing, I developed Fullstack Boilerplate, a web app starter kit with most of the processes automated.
+Soon after, when I realized it was hell to maintain such a project, I was faced with a hard decision - do I continue development of my starter, or do I become dependent on someone else’s technology?

-I chose to use Appwrite, since it was open sourced, and GitHub hosted everything I needed to be as confident with Appwrite, as I was with my own boilerplate
+I chose to use Appwrite, since it was open-sourced, and their GitHub repository provided everything I needed to be as confident with Appwrite as I was with my own boilerplate.

-It didn’t take long before I started contributing with to community, and later to source code as well.
-A magical thing happened when I made my first pull request - removing random 5 secods slowness in serverless functions.
-Founder of Appwrite reached out to me with a job interview offer, and an opportunity to become core member of Appwrite with full time contract.
+It didn’t take long before I started contributing to the community, and later to the source code as well.
+A magical thing happened when I made my first pull request - removing random 5-second slowness in serverless functions.
+The founder of Appwrite reached out to me with a job interview offer and an opportunity to become a core member of Appwrite with a full-time contract.

 Function slowness